chef/chef-server/docs-chef-io/content/server/upgrades.md

 ## Upgrade Matrix

 If running a Chef Infra Server 12.17.15 or later you can upgrade directly to the latest releases of Chef Infra Server 14.
-If you are running a release prior to 12.17.15 you must perform a stepped upgrade as outlined below.
+If you are running a release before 12.17.15 you must perform a stepped upgrade as outlined below.

 | Running Version | Upgrade To Version | Requires License | Supported Version |
 |---------|---------|------|-----------|